doquyenduong/doquyenduong/README.md

 ❤️ **Fun facts:**

-* 👩‍🎓 Before switching to Data Science, I studied Hospitality and Event Management then Business Administration.
+* 👩‍🎓 Before switching to Data Science, I studied Hospitality & Event Management then Business Administration.
-* ✍️ Currently pursuing MSc Data Science and Applied Information @ [**Lucerne University of Applied Sciences and Arts**](https://www.hslu.ch/en/) to explore the field and gain my knowledge to become a data scientist - the sexiest job of the 21st century 😉.
+* ✍️ Currently pursuing MSc Data Science & Applied Information @ [**Lucerne University of Applied Sciences and Arts**](https://www.hslu.ch/en/) to explore the field and gain my knowledge to become a data scientist - the sexiest job of the 21st century 😉.
 * 🔊 Neutral as Switzerland towards R & Python (the language will depend on the use case & companies' products)
 * 📈 Fascinated in **`Data analysis`**, **`Data visualization`** to find trends, patterns & insights.
 * ✨ Interested in **`Predictive Analytics`**, **`Applied Machine Learning`** and using statistical models to solve business problems.